Prescription Drug Charges Pennsylvania

 Drug Conviction Penalties for Possession With Intent To Deliver

-Possession with Intent to Deliver (PWID) is a felony and comes with much stricter penalties than a simple possession of drugs conviction.
+Possession with Intent to Deliver (PWID) is a felony and comes with much stricter penalties than simple possession of drugs conviction.

 Possession with Intent to Deliver or Distribute charges means the arresting officers suspected you of manufacturing, storing, selling, distributing, trafficking or transporting illegal or controlled substances.

 The penalties you face for prescription fraud largely depend on the type of drug involved.
-In Pennsylvania there are different schedules for drugs under the Controlled Substances, Drugs, Device, and Cosmetic Act.
+In Pennsylvania, there are different schedules for drugs under the Controlled Substances, Drugs, Device, and Cosmetic Act.
 Many prescription meds fall under Schedule IV, like Xanax and Valium.

 You can see the entire schedule of drugs here in the PA Code, under their scientific names.

-In addition, previous arrests or other criminal charges will have an impact on additional penalties (longer jail time and bigger fines) tacked on to your sentencing, if convicted.
+In addition, previous arrests or other criminal charges will have an impact on additional penalties (longer jail time and bigger fines) tacked on to your sentencing if convicted.

 You also may face federal charges if you are in possession of large quantities of illegal prescription drugs.